kienngd/kienngd.github.io/waiting-list/index.md

 - Some softwares I use everyday
 - How to manage your tasks list?
 - Some open-sources to try
-- How to Connect to a Server via SSH Without Password Authentication
 - VS-Code extensions
 - ~~TimescaleDB working with continuous aggregate~~
 - ~~GIT Commit message conventions~~